MySQL Database Management and Usage in ServBay

 Restoring a Database

-Restore a database from an SQL backup file using the MySQL command-line client.
+You can restore a database from an SQL backup file using the MySQL command line client:

 mysql -u your_username -p mydatabase < /Applications/ServBay/backup/mysql/mydatabase_backup_file.sql